QuantStack/quantstack.github.io/_includes/xtensor_middle.md

  {1, 128, 2187}}{% endraw %}
 ```

+## The Numpy to xtensor cheat sheet

+If you are familiar with numpy APIs, and you are interested in xtensor, you can check out the [numpy to xtensor cheat sheet](https://xtensor.readthedocs.io/en/latest/numpy.html) provided in the documentation.

 ## Lazy Broadcasting with `xtensor`

 We can operate on arrays of different shapes of dimensions in an elementwise fashion.
 Broadcasting rules of xtensor are similar to those of [numpy](http://www.numpy.org) and [libdynd](http://libdynd.org).